zzolo/lumiere/README.md

 1. Restart the Pi: `sudo shutdown -r now`
     * It should start automatically, but you can control the process manually with: `sudo service lumiere start|restart|status|stop`

-#### Auto turn off
+#### Auto turn off (optional)

 If you want to turn off the Raspberry Pi at a specific time, add the following line to cron.
 Note that this will not actually turn off the lights or stop power going to the Raspberry Pi, but simply shuts it down so that power can be disconnected.
-I am using this with a outlet timer that turns off a bit after the cron shutdown runs.
+I am using this with an outlet timer that turns off a bit after the cron shutdown runs.

 1. This adds a line to the crontab to shutodwn at `2:45 AM`: `(sudo crontab -l ; echo "45 2 * * * shutdown -h now") | sudo crontab -`
     * If you don't have a crontab for root yet, then you will get a message like `no crontab for root` which is fine.

+## Deploying a new server

+Though these instructions are detailed, the code has not been abstracted to where configuration lives outside the code, so deploying means changing (just a few) values in code.

+### Set up SMS phone number

+These instructions are for using Twilio, but it would not be too hard to change things around for another SMS service.

+1. Create an account at Twilio.
+1. Obtain a [phone number](https://www.twilio.com/user/account/phone-numbers) or use an existing one if you already have one set up.
+1. Under the settings for that phone number, set the Messaging POST value to `http://<YOUR_APP_NAME>.meteor.com/incoming`.
+1. There is no real set up for the web application part, but the application displays the phone number so you may want to update that.

+### Create web server

+The application is a [Meteor](http://www.meteor.com/) application, and to note, my first Meteor application.

+1. Install Meteor: `curl https://install.meteor.com | /bin/sh`
+1. (for development) Install Meteorite: `npm install -g meteorite`
+1. Run locally: `meteor`
+1. Deploy to Meteor.com: `meteor deploy <YOUR_APP_NAME>.meteor.com`

+### Create a node

+See above for deploying a node.
+You will just have to change the URL so that it points at your new server, `<YOUR_APP_NAME>.meteor.com`.